mxrsoon/fluentui-system-icons-font/README.md

 The naming scheme differs a little bit.
 For instance, the `ic_fluent_add_circle_20_regular` icon for Android, is called just `add_circle` here, if you are using the `Regular 20` web-font variant and class.

-### Downloading the fonts
+## Downloading the fonts

-Alternatively, you can download the CSS and/or font files from the [webfonts](https://github.com/wazybr/fluentui-system-icons-font/releases) folder of this repository and embed them in your project using the best approach for the target platform.
+Alternatively, you can download the CSS and/or font files from the [releases](https://github.com/wazybr/fluentui-system-icons-font/releases) page of this repository and embed them in your project using the best approach for the target platform.

-### Building from source
+## Building from source
 If you want to generate the font files by yourself, clone this repository, go to it's directory, and initialize it's submodules with the following git command:
 ```
 git submodule update --init